agCleo/craft-oa-ScholIndexes-doc/README.md

-# Documentation about Scholarly Publications Indexes
+# Documentation about Academic Publications Indexes

 ## About
-This repository contains the documentation catalogue about indexes for scholarly publications.
+This repository contains the documentation catalogue about indexes for academic publications.
 It is meant to help publishers understand and select the appropriate index or aggregator for their publications, as well as the requirements they will have to meet.

 The catalogue has been established within the [CRAFT-OA](https://www.craft-oa.eu/) Horizon Europe project, as part of the WP5 lead by [Aix-Marseille University](https://www.univ-amu.fr/).